bayfrontmedia/bones-service-api/docs/controllers/apicontroller.md

 - `Bayfront\BonesService\Api\Exceptions\Http\ForbiddenException`

-## validateInActiveTenant
+## validateInEnabledTenant

 **Description:**

-Validate user is in active tenant.
+Validate user is in enabled tenant.
 Admin users have no restrictions.

 **Parameters:**